botlabs-gg/yagpdb-docs-v2/content/selfhosting/hosting/baremetal.md

 Most export them in their `~/.profile`, but tools like [direnv](https://direnv.net/) are also possible.

+See [Configuring YAGPDB](/selfhosting/hosting/setup#configuring-yagpdb) for the rest of the options, including how `YAGPDB_HOST` interacts with the HTTPS flags below and how to control [prefixed commands](/selfhosting/hosting/setup#prefixed-commands).

 ## Compiling YAGPDB

 Now that we configured everything YAGPDB needs to work, we can compile it.